 We Need a National Debate on a Federal Tax on Wealth

-Douglas B. Maggs Professor Emeritus of Law at Duke University
+Douglas B. Maggs Professor Emeritus of Law, Duke University

-Acting Attorney General at the Office of Legal Counsel for President Joseph R. Biden and Walter W. Foskett Professor of Law at Indiana University Maurer School of Law
+Acting Attorney General, Office of Legal Counsel for President Joseph R. Biden and Walter W. Foskett Professor of Law, Indiana University Maurer School of Law

 This article was originally published in April 2017.

 America’s increasing economic inequality threatens our liberal democracy.
 Economic inequality translates into political inequality and corrodes our democratic institutions and the viability of our Constitution.
 Ganesh Sitaraman describes these threats in his excellent new book, The Crisis of the Middle Class Constitution: Why Economic Inequality Threatens Our Republic.
 We need urgently to find innovative tools to counter the erosion of our foundational, shared belief in opportunity and fairness, the American Dream.

 It is time to begin a serious national debate about the wisdom and constitutionality of a federal tax on wealth – an annual tax of a small percentage of an individual taxpayer’s net worth in excess of some large minimum.
 Just for example: a 1 percent annual tax on wealth in excess of 10 million dollars, which would affect less than 1 percent of Americans.
 We leave the details to those skilled in economic and tax policy.
 Nor do we have in mind the short-term political viability of such a tax in the current Congress – though we will note that in 1999 Donald Trump suggested a one-time 14.25 percent tax on net worth in excess of 10 million dollars.

 What we wish to do now is to spark the debate by arguing against the common (and in our view, unwarranted) assumption that a U.S. tax on wealth would be unconstitutional.